Code-Institute-Submissions/workout-world/README.md

 * This is repeated on all pages to make sure the footer works on every page.
 #### Home
 - As a user, I want to know what a membership cost.
-    - On the home page you can also see that new members can try out the gym for one week free of charge.
+    - On the home page you can see that new members can try out the gym for one week free of charge.
 - As a user, I what to know what opening hour the gym has.
-    - On the home page you can see under the Why Workout World?
-That the gym always is open and under the contact page you can see the opening hours of the reception.
+    - On the home page you can see under the Why Workout World? heading that the gym always is open.

 ![Home page desktop](assets/images/home-desktop.jpg) ![Home page mobile](assets/images/home-mobile.jpg)
 #### Memberships
 - As a user, I want to know what type of memberships the gym offers.
     - At the memberships page the user can see the three different memberships that the gym offers under Our memberships.
 - As a user, I want to know what a membership cost.
-    - At the memberships page the user can see under Our Memberships what the prices of the different memberships is and the sign-up fee.
+    - At the memberships page the user can see under Our Memberships what the prices of the different memberships are and the sign-up fee.
 On the same page there is also underneath the membership's information about student discount so that the users that are students can know that the gym offers 15% student discount on all memberships.

 ![Memberships page desktop](assets/images/memberships-desktop.jpg) ![Memberships page mobile](assets/images/memberships-mobile.jpg)
 #### Class Schedule